jubalm/vizier/docs/auth-session-flow.md

 ## Session Validation Logic

 - If the session is missing, invalid, or expired, the API returns 401 Unauthorized.
-- If valid, the user ID is used to scope all further actions (e.g., chat sessions, messages).
+- If valid, the user ID is used to scope all further actions (e.g., chats, messages).

 ## Example Flow

 1. **Register**: User sends username/email to `/api/auth/register`.
 2. **Login**: User sends username to `/api/auth/session` and receives a session token.
-3. **Authenticated Requests**: User includes `x-session-id` header in all chat/conversation API calls.
+3. **Authenticated Requests**: User includes `x-session-id` header in all chat API calls.
 4. **Session Expiry**: After 24h, the session expires and a new one must be created.

 ## Security Notes